parsica-php/parsica/README.md

-# Parsica - PHP Parser Combinators
+# Parsica

-The easiest way to build robust parsers.
+The easiest way to build robust parsers in PHP.

 [Documentation](https://parsica.verraes.net/)